The beauty industry was valued at a whopping $532bn in 2019; the result of global retail sales consistently rising over the past decade.

 Many consumers now discover beauty products on social media platforms like Instagram and YouTube, so it’s no surprise that both new and legacy brands are turning increasingly spending on digital media, in order to generate engagement and drive sales.

-With this in mind, here’s a run-down of some of the best examples of content marketing from cosmetics and beauty brands.
+Here’s a run-down of some of the best examples of content marketing from cosmetics and beauty brands in recent times.

-No brand has had a bigger impact on beauty in the last couple of years than Fenty.
+No brand has had a bigger impact on beauty in the last few years than Fenty.
 The company – which is owned by Rihanna – launched in 2017 with a 100% digital campaign, largely geared around Instagram and influencer content.

 Built on a ‘beauty for all’ concept, Fenty launched its foundation in 40 different shades, thereby setting the tone for its inclusive, body positive, and diverse marketing.
 Combining reviews and testimonies for industry professionals, models, and every day fans – its unique Instagram strategy drew in 1.4m followers within just four days.

-Fenty continues this approach across digital channels, also using YouTube tutorials and other forms of content to generate engagement and hype around each new product launch.
+Fenty continues this approach across digital channels, using YouTube tutorials and live virtual events (often featuring Rihanna) to generate engagement and hype around each new product launch.

 Despite brows being just one step in a make-up routine – eyebrow products are big business.
 According to NPD, Benefit Cosmetics had a 50% share of the £20 million brow market in 2016, and that was before the brand launched 13 brand new brow-related products.